Fumimaro Konoe: Prime Minister and war with China

 In April 1938, Konoe and the military pushed a State General Mobilization Law through the Diet, which declared a state of emergency, allowed the central government to control all manpower and material, and rationed the flow of raw materials into the Japanese market.
 Japanese victories continued at Xuzhou, Hankow, Canton, Wuchang, and Hanyang, but Chinese resistance nonetheless continued.
 Konoe resigned in January 1939, leaving the war that he had a large part in making to be finished by someone else, and was appointed chairman of the Privy Council.
 The Japanese public, which had been told that the war was an endless series of victories, was bewildered.

-Kiichirō Hiranuma succeeded him as Prime Minister.
+Kiichirō Hiranuma succeeded him as prime minister.
 Konoe was awarded the 1st class of the Order of the Rising Sun in 1939.

-Konoe's second term, the Matsuoka foreign policy
+Konoe's second premiership, the Matsuoka foreign policy

 Due to dissatisfaction with the policies of Prime Minister Mitsumasa Yonai later that year, the Japanese Army demanded Konoe's return.
 Yonai had refused to align Japan with the Nazis; in response, the army minister Shunroku Hata resigned and the army refused to nominate a replacement.
-Konoe was recalled after Saionji — for the last time before his death later that year — again endorsed him.
+Konoe was recalled after Saionji – for the last time before his death later that year – again endorsed him.

-On 23 June, Konoe resigned his position as Chairman of the Privy Council, and on 16 July 1940, the Yonai cabinet resigned and Konoe was appointed Prime Minister.
+On 23 June, Konoe resigned his position as Chairman of the Privy Council, and on 16 July 1940, the Yonai Cabinet resigned and Konoe was appointed prime minister again.
 Konoe did set out to end the war in with China.
 But Konoe also deemed political parties as too liberal and divisive, thereby aiding the pro-war factions in the military.